Aruunprakash/Learning-GIT/README.md

  🚀 Git & GitHub Learning Journey

+🧠 Purpose of this Repo

+This repository documents my journey of learning Git and GitHub step by step.

 📌 What I’ve Learned

+Day 1:
 * Installed and configured Git on macOS
 * Connected Git with GitHub
 * Basic terminal commands: `cd`, `mkdir`, `ls`, `ls -a`